bheimbu/evolutionary_ecology/docs/source/third_week.rst

 .. attention::

-  At the end of the day, you should already have a complete alignment and a best-fit model of sequence evolution.
+  By the end of the day, you should already have a complete alignment and a best-fit model of sequence evolution.

 .. tip::